Anxiety / Mental Health / Wellbeing

 oxford dictionary

-A good work-life balance means you have harmony between the different aspects of your life and work.
+A good work-life balance, or what I prefer to call work-life harmony, means you have a healthy split between the different aspects of your life and work.

-And that balance is unique to each and every person and can depend on your values, priorities, passions and goals.
+This split is unique to you and depends on your values, priorities, needs, passions and goals at any given time.

-It can also depend on your time of life, as work-life looks very different in your 20s compared to your 40s.
+It can also depend on your time of life.
+Your work-life looks very different in your 20s compared to your 40s.

 In my 20s, my life was about partying, work, friends and travel.